International inequality: The Dualistic-Development Thesis

-The dualism-development thesis rejects the traditional neoclassical and empirical theories that put the blame of poverty and inequality merely on internal factors and the political culture of these poor countries.
+The dualism-development thesis rejects the traditional neoclassical and empirical theories that attribute poverty and inequality solely to internal factors and the political culture of these poor countries.
 It also refutes the recommendations given and forced upon developing countries.
-Instead, it focuses on external and international factors such as international dependence on economics, finance, and trading, and forces that might not have given birth to international inequality, but surely have played an important role in keeping the gap open and wide.
-Therefore, this doctrine suggests fundamental economic, political, and institutional reforms not only on the regional and domestic levels but also on global and foreign levels.
+Instead, it focuses on external and international factors, such as international dependence in economics, finance, and trade, and forces that might not have given rise to international inequality but surely have played an important role in keeping the gap wide.
+Therefore, this doctrine suggests fundamental economic, political, and institutional reforms not only at the regional and domestic levels but also at the global and foreign levels.

 However, there are criticisms about this type of thesis.
-First, although it indicates a logical and well-founded explanation regarding international inequality, it lacks a comprehensive solution to the said problem.
-Second, the number of successful fundamental reforms in many of the concerned countries largely did not showcase significant progress and decrease in the overall state of inequality, whether in domestic or foreign levels.
+First, although it offers a logical and well-founded explanation of international inequality, it lacks a comprehensive solution to the problem.
+Second, the number of successful fundamental reforms in many of the concerned countries largely failed to demonstrate significant progress or a decrease in overall inequality, whether at the domestic or foreign levels.